 Supporting Clauses: 2.3.1.1, 2.3.1.2, 2.3.1.3, 2.3.1.4 Important Note: No changes to Clauses in IRFM Standard v2.0.
-Clause Guidance: Allocated catch quotas by species to registered vessels are assigned in such a way that the combined quotas conform to the currently effective decision on TAC.
+Clause Guidance: combined quotas co information on the siz documented, and the Allocated catch quotas by species to registered vessels are assigned in such a way that the combined quotas conform to the currently effective decision on TAC.
 Accordingly, information on the size and composition of the fleet of fishing vessels shall be available and documented, and the catch quota of each vessel or vessel group for each fish species and fishing year shall be recorded in the official central database in a transparent manner.
-Evidence Rating: Low 🗌 Medium High 🗹 Non-conformance: Critical Major 🗌 Minor 🗌 None 🗹
+Evidence Rating: Low 🗌 Medium High 🗹 Non- conformance: Critical Major 🗌 Minor 🗌 None 🗸

-As the share of the TAC allocated to vessels is based on the number of shares for that particular species that the vessel owns the overall value of quota allocated cannot in the first instance exceed the TAC set by the Icelandic authorities; additional transfers either between years or between species may cause the amount vessels are allowed to catch to increase (but note that cod is an exception in that there is no species from which quota may be converted into cod).
+As the share of the TAC allocated to vessels is based on the number of shares for that particular species that the vessel owns, the overall value of quota allocated cannot in the first instance exceed the TAC set by the Icelandic authorities; additional transfers either between years or between species may cause the amount vessels are allowed to catch to increase (but note that cod is an exception in that there is no species from which quota may be converted into cod).

 Quotas conform to the overall decision on TAC, through the individual vessel quota share.
-Catches of Icelandic cod in Icelandic waters in the 2016/2017 season were 237,644 t, slightly less than the 244,000 t TAC.
-Catches by vessel are monitored and recorded in near real-time in a central database curated by the Fisheries Directorate71.
+Catches of haddock by Icelandic vessels in Icelandic waters in the 2016/2017 season were 34,754 t, largely in line with the year's TAC of 34,600 t (see clause 2.2 for more explanation of this).
+Catches by vessel are monitored and recorded in near real-time in a central database curated by the Fisheries Directorate86.
 The official weight of the catch is subtracted from that vessels individual quota share for a particular species.
 Should a vessel not have sufficient quota to cover its landings it may rent in quota, transfer quota between species based on the cod equivalent values of each species, keep 20% of the value of the overage while forfeiting the remainder to scientific research or transfer a limited amount to the following fishing season where it is taken off that vessels individual quota share for that species.

 Only vessels in possession of a valid permit from the Directorate of Fisheries are eligible to fish commercially.
-A register of all vessels permitted to fish in Icelandic waters is administered by the Maritime Division of the Icelandic Transport Authority (ICETRA)72.
+A register of all vessels permitted to fish in Icelandic waters is administered by the Maritime Division of the Icelandic Transport Authority (ICETRA)87.
 By regulation only Icelandic licensed vessels (with some exceptions) are permitted to fish in Iceland EEZ.
-For illustrative purposes Table 9 table below shows the first 20 lines of the publicly available data on individual vessels' quota allocations of Icelandic cod in the 2017/2018 fishing season.
+For illustrative purposes Error!
+Reference source not found. table below shows the first 20 lines of the publicly available data on individual Icelandic vessels' quota allocations of Icelandic haddock in the 2017/2018 fishing season.